MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-sharepoint-online.md

 ![SharePoint](./media/connection-sharepoint-online/sharepointicon.png)

-Connect to a SharePoint site to generate an app automatically from a custom list, or create a connection before you add data to an existing app or build an app from scratch.
+Connect to a SharePoint site to generate an app automatically from a custom list, or create a connection before you add data to an existing app or build an app from scratch:

 - Show data from a custom list in a SharePoint Online site or an on-premises site.
 - Show images and play video or audio files in a library (SharePoint Online only).